When Will We Advance to a Type 1 Civilization on the Kardashev Scale?

 We like to believe that we live in a technologically advanced society in which we have mastered our environment and are progressing forward on an exponential path.
 And while Moore’s Law is holding up with computing advancement at such a rate, we barely rank on the Kardashev scale.
 Yes, this scale is hypothetical, but it is plausible if we are to think of how we might inevitably ascend to the next level.
 The Kardashev scale ranks civilizations primarily on how they harness energy and then it assumes other interesting capabilities from there.

-A sub-global civilization is one in which we currently live.
-This type of civilization depends on crude, organic sources of fuel like wood, coal and oil.
+We’re currently considered a sub-global civilization, technically Type 0, but on our way to Type one.
+Though we’re on our way to finding a large source of sustainable energy, we still depend on crude, organic sources of fuel, including wood, coal and oil.
 We also use this type of fuel for chemical propulsion in our rockets, making space travel slow and difficult.
 We are confined to our home planet and struggle with ecological issues, whether that is natural disasters or issues caused by climate change.
-The good news is that physicists like Michio Kaku believe we are on the precipice of advancing into a Type 1 civilization, potentially within the next century.
+The good news is that physicists like Michio Kaku believe we are on the precipice of advancing into a Type one civilization, potentially within the next century.

-A planetary civilization has harnessed the entire energy output of its home planet or about 100,000 times the amount of energy we can harness.
+Also known as a Type I civilization, planetary civilizations harness the entire energy output of its star or about 100,000 times the amount of energy we can harness.
 At this point, this civilization could control the weather on their planet and would not be phased by ecological issues.
 Natural phenomena could be altered and cities would likely be built wherever the civilization desired, like in the middle of the ocean.
 This is one self-preserving step in the direction of immortality for a civilization.

 Civilizations of this stature would essentially have reached the level of immortality because they would have the ability to move planets and other astronomical bodies within its solar system.
 Imagine if we had the ability to block an inbound asteroid by moving Mars into its path.